 Do not use a Null Modem Cable that flips pins 2 and 3.

-Pin 2 and Pin 3 are the Data send and receive lines; Pin 5 is the Ground (common) line.
-Optical isolation on the interface card provides galvanic isolation between the client device's ground signal and the inverter's ground.
+Pin 2 and Pin 3 are the Data send and receive lines; Pin 5 is the Ground.

+Optical isolation on the Interface card provides galvanic isolation between the computers ground and the Inverters ground.